 - Lack of clinical accommodation across teams, including CCATS and iDART, on risk register.
-Worked has been undertaken to reduce the iDART issue but is still to be completed.
-This has reduced service impact but not fully mitigated the risk that remains.
+Work has been undertaken in Drumhar to increase clinic space for IDART.
+This has reduced but not eliminated impact..
 Perth City CCATS accommodation remains a significant risk with no identified solution at present. - Within Perth City there has been an increase of Adult Protection Concerns of 87%.
 This has had an impact on the Perth City Social Work teams in relation to screening and subsequent Inquiries and Investigations undertaken. - Recruitment and Retention vacancies across all teams, ongoing recruitments, difficult to recruit to posts.